What are HDR, Auto HDR & Smart HDR shooting modes, and how do they boost your iPhone photography game?

 Only HDR makes shots like this possible: great low‑light detail, no blown-out sky

 With traditional DSLR cameras, you must choose between a sky that’s too bright or a subject that’s lost in the dark.
 With HDR, you get the best of both.
-When HDR is on, an iOS device’s camera takes three photos in a quick succession, each at a different exposure level: one at normal exposure, then one each of the brightest and darkest parts of the scene.
+When HDR is on, the iPhone’s camera takes three photos in quick succession, each at a different exposure level: one at normal exposure, then one at each of the brightest and darkest parts of the scene.

-The images below provide the perfect example for how the HDR features work.
+The images below provide the perfect example of how the HDR features work.

 And thanks to Apple’s sophisticated wider-gamut screens and cameras that support taking wide color photos and displaying them on your iPhone or iPad (the P3 Display profile), you’ll see up to 60 percent greater dynamic range in your HDR shots.

-The Smart HDR feature is so well-implemented that nearly every image shot on an iPhone XS/Max/Xr takes advantage of it.
-It’s also interesting that all HDR images taken with an iPhone X or older are marked with “HDR” in the corner.
-On iPhone XS and up, however, Smart HDR is basically applied to all shots but the “HDR” badge is only displayed when it’s really extreme.
+The Smart HDR feature is so well-implemented that nearly every image shot on recent iPhones takes advantage of it.
+It’s also interesting that HDR images are marked with HDR in the corner when you view them in the Photos app.
+However, Smart HDR is basically applied to all shots on newer iPhones, but the “HDR” badge may only be displayed when it’s really extreme.

 Daring Fireball’s John Gruber took a great iPhone XS vs. iPhone X comparison shot that I think best exemplifies HDR imaging improvements that the faster sensors, better chips and improved algorithms in these new iPhones allow for.